October 2025

 The following figure shows the overall nonsaline water use intensity for EOR by company.

-An EOR scheme's age has a noticeable effect on nonsaline water use intensity.
-The average nonsaline water use intensity by age for all EOR companies for 2022 is shown in the left-hand figure below.
+The figures below show that an EOR scheme's age has a noticeable effect on nonsaline water use intensity.
 Select a company size, company name, or scheme type from the filters, and you will see the nonsaline water use intensity in the right-hand figure below based on your selection.
 This makes it possible to compare the water use intensity for specific sizes, companies, or scheme types to the average for the EOR sector.

 The following figure provides details on water use and hydrocarbon production by company.
 Select a company size, company name, scheme type, or age from the filters, and you will see the water use, production, and intensity in the figure below based on your selection.
 The figure may be sorted by company name or fields (water use intensity, production, or water volumes).

-The following figures show ten-year trend data on water use, hydrocarbon production, and nonsaline water use intensity.
+The following figures show eleven-year trend data on water use, hydrocarbon production, and nonsaline water use intensity.